-these migrants are reported to be in an irregular situation, and nearly one-half the total number of migrants reported by the UN in 2015 were in South East Asia that year (UNDESA 2015a).
+one-third of the migrant workers in South East Asia are reported to be in an irregular situation, and nearly one-half the total number of migrants reported by the UN in 2015 were in South East Asia that year (UNDESA 2015a).

-Border closures and movement restrictions due to the COVID-19 pandemic may have changed irregular migration stocks and flows.
+Data appear to indicate that border closures and movement restrictions due to the COVID-19 pandemic have affected irregular migration stocks and flows.
 For example, for the EU, data for 2020 represented a 13 per cent drop compared to the 2019, counting 124,000 crossing attempts; men represented 80 per cent, with Syrians the most frequently reported nationality, followed by Moroccans, Tunisians and Algerians (Frontex 2021).
 In terms of irregular migration to OECD countries, arrivals shifted away from the Eastern Mediterranean Route (-75 per cent) to the Central Mediterranean (155 per cent increase) and the Western Balkans Routes (105 per cent increase), due to border closures and suspension of asylum applications.
 The Western African Route (to the Canary Islands) increased by almost 900 per cent in comparison to 2019 (ICMPD 2021).